 How to Study Smarter?
 Quit These 5 Unproductive Study Techniques

 I recently discussed how to use the five common habit triggers to create new (or break old) habits.
-Having good habits is critical to building executive skills, which we need to be successful in our daily lives.
+Good habits are critical to building the self-management skills that we need to be successful in our daily lives.

-But despite our best intentions, sometimes we adopt seemingly good habits that don’t really serve us well.
+Despite our best intentions, we sometimes adopt seemingly good habits that don’t actually serve us well.
 I call these pseudo-productive habits.

 Pseudo-productive habits make us feel like we’re using our time efficiently when we aren’t.
 Unfortunately, a lot of students fall victim to pseudo-productive study habits because of the study techniques they use.